erlingal/cw86/README.md

 changed to a random opcode.
 This is fine: execution will have moved on.
-If there's no one else in the address space, when the processor returns, after doing 2,147,483,648 additions, the byte will *just* returned to 0, ready for the next round.
+If there's no one else in the address space, when the processor returns, after doing 2,147,483,648 additions, the byte will *just* have returned to 0, ready for the next round.

 If there *is* another competitor, `empty` will start executing their code.
-This may corrupt the other program, crashing it *by accident* and winning the match.
+With a bit of luck this may corrupt the other program, and it *might* crash first.